To the Wonder: Plot

-Neil (Ben Affleck) is an American traveling in Europe who in Paris meets and falls in love with Marina (Olga Kurylenko), a Ukrainian divorcée living with her ten-year-old daughter Tatiana (Tatiana Chiline).
+Neil is an American traveling in Europe who in Paris meets and falls in love with Marina, a Ukrainian divorcée living with her ten-year-old daughter Tatiana.
 Basking in their new romance, the lovers travel to Mont St. Michel, the island abbey off the coast of Normandy.
 Neil commits to Marina, inviting her to relocate with Tatiana to his native Oklahoma.
 Neil takes a job as an environmental inspector, and Marina settles into her life in the United States.
 After some time, the couple's passionate romance cools.
-Marina finds solace with the Catholic priest Father Quintana (Javier Bardem), who is undergoing his own crisis of faith.
+Marina finds solace with the Catholic priest Father Quintana, who is undergoing his own crisis of faith.
 Tatiana begins to feel homesick due to not having made friends at her school and complains that Neil is not her real father.
 Sometime later, Marina tells Neil that her visa has expired, and she and her daughter return to France.

-Continuing his work as an environmental inspector, Neil reconnects with Jane (Rachel McAdams), a childhood friend.
+Continuing his work as an environmental inspector, Neil reconnects with Jane, a childhood friend.
 Jane tells Neil very quietly that her farm is going bankrupt because her former husband encumbered it with his huge gambling debt.
 Neil begins a romance with Jane.
 Back in France, after giving Tatiana back to her father (Marina's former husband), Marina finds she misses Oklahoma and is unable to find a job.
 Due to Neil's unwillingness to commit to Jane, their relationship disintegrates.